Hoosat-Oy/hoosat-backend/README.md

-# Node HTTP/HTTP server.
+# Hoosat Backend

-This is Hoosat Template Server code repository, basic example how to use
+This is Hoosat backend that has React SSR functionality as an example and core server functionality as submodule.